clockworklabs/spacetime-docs/docs/sdks/typescript/quickstart.md

 If you chose a different name for your module, replace `quickstart-chat` with that name, or republish your module as `quickstart-chat`.

 In the `onConnect` function we are also subscribing to the `message` and `user` tables.
-When we subscribe, SpacetimeDB will run our subscription queries and store the result in a local "SDK client cache".
+When we subscribe, SpacetimeDB will run our subscription queries and store the result in a local "client cache".
 This cache will be updated in real-time as the data in the table changes on the server.
 The `onApplied` callback is called after SpacetimeDB has synchronized our subscribed data with the client cache.

 ### Accessing the Data